 The Source End-Point Certificates may use the following Public Key Certificate flavours identified in clause 8.1.2.1 "Public Key Certificate Frameworks":

 In the case of a Raw Public Key Certificate, the Target End-Point shall be securely configured (either directly or remotely) to associate the Source End-Point with the raw public key or its hash.
-The details of this configuration are not provided in the present specification.
+The details of this configuration are not provided in the present document.

 In the case of a Device Certificate: